PlasmaPhysicsUdeC/Vlasova.jl/docs/src/basic_concepts.md

 ```
 where [`maxwellian1d`](@ref) is one of the distributions provided by this same package.

-### Putting space and particles together to make up a plasma.
+## Making up the plasma

-Finally, the plasma is constructed as
+Finally, the plasma is constructed using the information about the space and the species as

 ```julia
 plasma = Plasma(species = [ electrons ],